Zhongming-Li/PRJ_Variant-3-Fascicle-Segmentation-CNN/README.md

 ## Usage - Software
+Two sample images are provided in this repo for testing the software:
 #### Executable file using Git repo
 Run the MuscleAnalysis.exe in the **dist** directory after cloning the repository.
 Check step 1 in the Installation instructions to make sure the files are correctly downloaded and both the **build** and **dist** folders are under the same directory.

 #### Executable file using Google Drive
 Alternatively, get the executable file from: https://drive.google.com/drive/folders/1ZVEWqXA3MNwNkfOXwu7zxDZFTEVnsUHk?usp=drive_link
-This may take a while since the files are large.
+This may take some time since the files are large.
 Make sure you download both the **build** and **dist** folders and put them under the same directory.

 #### GUI Python file
 Set up the environment by following the Installation instructions.